 Learn more about the Pfizer/BioNTech COVID-19 vaccine. $PFE $BNTXTweet

-The Pfizer and BioNTech vaccine is seen as a “dark horse” in the COVID-19 vaccine race.
-What is the road ahead for a potential COVID-19 vaccine from United States’ Pfizer and Germany’s BioNTech?
-Read on to learn about how the Pfizer/BioNTech vaccine works, the clinical trials process more generally, and when this vaccine could be commercially available.
+The Pfizer and BioNTech vaccine was a “dark horse” in the COVID-19 vaccine race, but the first to obtain approval from the U.S. Food and Drug Administration (FDA).
+Read on to learn about how the Pfizer/BioNTech vaccine works, and the clinical trials process more generally.
 Please note that while this vaccine is commonly referred to as the Pfizer/BioNTech or Pfizer vaccine (which we will use interchangeably in this blog post), it is also being developed in collaboration with Chinese drug maker Fosun Pharma.

 Table of Contents: